 Interstate commercial trucking is closely regulated by state and federal safety standards.
 These laws are administered by several different agencies, including state departments of transportation, the U.S. Department of Transportation, and the Federal Motor Carrier Safety Administration (FMCSA).
 Trucking companies and their drivers are regulated as to driver licensing, vehicle inspections, maximum load weights, and the number of hours a trucker can drive without rest.
-In pursuing a claim for compensation, it is important to inspect compliance of the driver and trucking company with these safety regulations.
+In pursuing a claim for compensation, it is important to inspect the compliance of the driver and trucking company with these safety regulations.

 The Federal Motor Carrier Safety Administration was created under the Motor Carrier Safety Improvement Act of 1999.
 It is a separate administration within the U.S. Department of Transportation that came into existence on January 1, 2000.
 FMCSA headquarters are in Washington, D.C.
 It has more than 1,000 employees in all 50 states, the District of Columbia, and Puerto Rico.
 FMCSA has the primary mission of reducing traffic crashes, injuries, and fatalities involving large commercial trucks and buses.